Meroitic script: Form and values

 These values were established from evidence such as Egyptian names borrowed into Meroitic.
 That is, the Meroitic letter which looks like an owl in monumental inscriptions, or like a numeral three in cursive Meroitic, we transcribe as m, and it is believed to have been pronounced as [m].
 However, this is a historical reconstruction, and while m is not in much doubt, the pronunciations of some of the other letters are much less certain.

 The three vowels i a o were presumably pronounced /i a u/. Ḫ is thought to have been a velar fricative, as the ch in Scottish loch or German Bach.
 H̱ was a similar sound, perhaps uvular as g in Dutch dag or palatal as in German ich.
 Q was perhaps a uvular stop, as in Arabic Qatar.
 S may have been like s in sun.
 An /n/ was omitted in writing when it occurred before any of several other consonants within a word.
 D is uncertain.
 Griffith first transcribed it as r, and Rowan believes that was closer to its actual value.
 It corresponds to Egyptian and Greek /d/ when initial or after an /n/ (unwritten in Meroitic), but to /r/ between vowels, and does not seem to have affected the vowel a the way the other alveolar obstruents t n s did.

 Comparing late documents with early ones, it is apparent that the sequences sel- and nel-, which Rowan takes to be /sl/ and /nl/ and which commonly occurred with the determiner -l-, assimilated over time to t and l (perhaps /t/ and /ll/).

 The only punctuation mark was a word and phrase divider of two to three dots.

 Principles

-Meroitic was a type of alphabet called an abugida: The vowel /a/ was not normally written; rather it was assumed whenever a consonant was written alone.
+Meroitic was a type of script called an abugida: The vowel /a/ was not normally written; rather it was assumed whenever a consonant was written alone.
 That is, the single letter m was read /ma/.
 All other vowels were overtly written: the letters mi, for example, stood for the syllable /mi/, just as in the Latin alphabet.
 This system is broadly similar to the Indian abugidas that arose around the same time as Meroitic.